Skip to main content

 We understand that the universe of OSU courses can be overwhelming and sometimes confusing.
 How do you select the right ones for your degree and your career?
 Your physics advisor is there to help navigate these challenges and ensure that you are connected to the resources our department and the university offer to help you make the most of your time in college.

-Meet our head physics advisor!
+Meet our head advisor!

 Fred DeAngelis